apache/druid/docs/ingestion/kafka-ingestion.md

 This enables segment pruning for streaming-ingested data without waiting for compaction to produce hash or range-partitioned segments.
 The `partitionDimensions` should be kept in sync with the compaction config's `partitionDimensions` for the same datasource.

+`streamingPartitionsSpec` is a typed object.
+The default and currently only type is `dim_value_set`, which records the distinct values observed for each tracked dimension.
+The `type` may be omitted, in which case it defaults to `dim_value_set`; you can set it explicitly (`"streamingPartitionsSpec": {"type": "dim_value_set", "partitionDimensions": [...]}`) to be forward-compatible with future strategies.

 **Usage guidelines:**

 - Only string-typed dimensions are currently supported.